 Traveling Out of the Country?

 Remember to pack good health for your trip!
 Vaccines are your passport to adventure around the world.
 You may come into contact with different diseases based on the countries you are visiting.
 For example, you may need the yellow fever vaccine if traveling to certain countries in Africa, Central America, or South America.
 In addition, some vaccines may be required for you to travel to certain places.
 Protect yourself and your community by getting vaccinated before you travel.

-Go to the CDC Travel Health site to learn about vaccines and other important information to stay healthy while you travel.
+Visit the CDC Travel Health site for details on vaccines and other important information to stay healthy while you travel.
 You can also download CDC's TravWell app, which helps users find out vaccine and medicine recommendations for each country.

 What you need to know about vaccinations and travel: A checklist